Phi Phi Islands, Thailand

 And when we find that moment… it lasts forever.”

 We too returned to the Thai capital and Khao San.
-And there we found ourselves in a community, already with too many of those who Alex Garland and the alter ego Richard defined it as "the cancers, the parasites that ate the whole world."
+And there we found ourselves in a community, already with too many of those who Alex Garland and alter ego Richard defined it as "the cancers, the parasites that ate the whole world."

 Travelers with no interest in other people and places on the planet who only wanted to reproduce, in other places, the same reducing and decadent behavior that they had at their doorstep.